-Also there are many instituations that will match your AmeriCorps award or have additional scholarships for AmeriCorps alum.
-You have 7 years to use your award (exceptions can be made for people who enter the military)
+Also there are many instituations that will match your AmeriCorps award or have additional scholarships for AmeriCorps alums.
+You have seven years to use your award (some exceptions can be made).

 If you are having trouble setting up an account or have additional questions, you can call the AmeriCorps hotline at 1-800-942-2677.

 Already went to college or have a great financial aid package?
 Don’t have any student loans?
 Don’t think you want to pursue a degree?
 There are many other ways to use your education award.
 You can use your education award at any Title IV institution.
 There are a few organizations that aren't Title IV but accept the award, such as NOLS, Outward Bound and Global Service Corps.

 Get a computer, text book, or other course materials